dgwaldo/ObjectTextTokens/ReadMe.md

 Object text tokens is a library that allows you to do text templating within your .net objects.
 Use it to provide simple text templating within your application.

-Using tokens case insensitive tokens taking the form of @object.property@, you can do text templating within your objects.

 ### Supports using data from:

 * Object Properties (string, int, double, etc.)